corpserot/luanti_lsp_definitions/MAINTENANCE.md

 1. LuaCATS: currently the most popular annotation flavour.
 Product of the [LuaLS project](https://luals.github.io/)
 2. EmmyLua: renewed annotation flavour now fully supporting LuaCATS.
 Product of the [EmmyLua project](https://github.com/EmmyLuaLs/emmylua-analyzer-rust)

 For compatibility with both great projects, the subset of both is used which currently means that annotations are written in LuaCATS.
-In the future, this may change as EmmyLua development speed continues to trend, being faster than LuaLS.
+In the future, this may change as EmmyLua development outpaces LuaLS.

-The following are exceptions to LuaCATS:
-- EmmyLua `@see` is much more powerful and versatile, and the preferred flavour used.

 ### `@class` and inheritance
-LuaCATS's `@class` allows us to create plain table types, or perhaps better known in Luanti as *definition tables*.
+LuaCATS' `@class` allows us to create plain table types, or perhaps better known in Luanti as *definition tables*.

 Next, inheritance refers to how these `@class` types can mix together into one.
 This is useful to split up fields and methods to reduce duplication.
 The following describes the conventions used in this library definition: